SystemFw/blog/content/staging/paxos-failures.md

 model with crash faults.

 Basically, there is a set of processes that communicate by sending messages to each other.
-These messages can be delayed, reordered, or dropped entirely.
+These messages can be delayed, duplicated, reordered, or dropped entirely.
 Even when delivered successfully, we don't know exactly _when_ they are delivered (this is what _asynchronous_ refers to), so we cannot say things like "if we don't get a reply within x seconds, we know the message was dropped".
 Processing is also asynchronous, so we don't know exactly when a message will be processed.

 We do assume that eventually messages will arrive and be processed, or the algorithm cannot progress, but we won't be able to rely on this